vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 .. _build_from_source_docker_rocm:

-Option 1: Build from source with docker (recommanded)
+Option 1: Build from source with docker (recommended)
 -----------------------------------------------------

 You can build and install vLLM from source.